-According to the Michigan Department of Treasury, the bill would reduce State revenue by approximately \$10.0 million to \$12.0 million per year, with the overwhelming majority of the impact reducing General Fund revenue.
+Based on Michigan's previous experience with historic preservation credits and recent changes in Federal tax law, the bill would reduce State revenue by approximately \$42.0 million to \$50.4 million per year, with the overwhelming majority of the impact reducing General Fund revenue.
 Most historic preservation credits claimed under the current law are claimed by business filers, and are claimed under the Michigan Business Tax (MBT).
 The bill would add the credit to the Michigan Corporate Income Tax (CIT), which currently does not allow any credits.
-Taxpayers that currently claim the credit under the MBT would not be affected by the bill until they exhausted all MBT certificated credits and shifted to filing CIT returns, or in the case of pass-through entities such as partnerships and S-corporations, shifted to filing individual income tax returns.
+Taxpayers that currently claim the credit under the MBT would not be affected by the provisions of the bill until those taxpayers exhausted all MBT certificated credits and shifted to filing CIT returns, or in the case of pass-through entities, such as partnerships and S-corporations, to filing individual income tax returns.